Mumbai, 05 Apr 2019 14:52 IST

 Before landing in Kashmir, she, obviously, has no idea how serious the situation is.
 Her friend in London even playfully asks her to click a picture with a ‘terrorist’ once she lands in Kashmir, and she starts looking forward to that moment.

 But the two teenagers build their own world despite all that is going on around them.
-Until the time their world turns out to be just a bubble that is burst, because such is the nature of the place.
+Until their world turns out to be just a bubble that is burst, because such is the nature of the place.

 Noor and Majid’s sweet bond instantly makes you care for them.
 Their brilliantly realistic performances, obviously, play a big role in drawing you into their relationship.
 Raina is completely believable as the local teen who is aware of the sorry state of things around him but still finds a way to remain cheerful and happy-go-lucky.